|Nutrition Facts (per serving)|

-- Add 2 tablespoons room-temperature sour cream, 2 tablespoons melted and cooled butter, 1/2 teaspoon baking soda, 1 teaspoon vanilla, pinch salt and 1 cup all-purpose flour, mixing thoroughly.
+Add 2 tablespoons room-temperature sour cream, 2 tablespoons melted and cooled butter, 1/2 teaspoon baking soda, 1 teaspoon vanilla, a pinch of salt, and 1 cup all-purpose flour, mixing thoroughly.

-- Heat oven to 350 degrees.
-Scoop cookie dough onto parchment-lined baking sheets.
+Heat oven to 350 F. Scoop cookie dough onto parchment-lined baking sheets.
 Tamp down with the bottom of a flour-dusted glass.

 Poppy Seeds in Eastern Europe